Precision Development (PxD) leverages scale and the design of two-way information systems to learn, innovate and iterate for impact.

 A/B tests generate insights for increasing user engagement.

-PAD has effectively increased farmer engagement with digital content by testing small tweaks in messaging through A/B trials.
-For example, in Kenya, PAD found that small, meaningful changes in the words and language used (for example, using urgent language) in messages can increase engagement by three percentage points.
+PxD has effectively increased farmer engagement with digital content by testing small tweaks in messaging through A/B trials.
+For example, in Kenya, PxD found that small, meaningful changes in the words and language used (for example, using urgent language) in messages can increase engagement by three percentage points.

 Results from A/B testing on customization features found that we could nudge farmers in India to listen to 28.8% more content if we gave them the option to choose between two short calls a week or a single, long call.